saeedthrissur/SwipeStream/README.md

 ---

-## Credits & ownership
+## Credits & Ownership
-- Default concept credit: **Concept by community**.
-- Project is intended to be community-led and permissively collaborative.
+- **Original Concept:** Provided by a community member for public use.
+- **Ownership:** This project is intentionally abandoned by the concept creator to encourage community takeover.
+Any developer is free to **Fork** the repository, become the new maintainer, and drive the project forward under the **permissive license**.
-- App name, logo, and branding are customizable by the end user or downstream maintainers.
+- **Customization:** App name, logo, and branding are fully customizable by the new maintainer or end user.

 ---

 ## License
-*(placeholder — no license selected in this README; add a license file when decided)*
+This project is licensed under the **MIT License**.

+This license grants maximum freedom for anyone to use, modify, and distribute the software, which aligns with the community takeover intent.
+*(The full license text is available in the LICENSE file)*

 ---